lic225/lic225.github.io/about.md

 ### Misc

-Pravin M. Vaidya has written some of the most inspiring papers of our field.
+Pravin M. Vaidya has written some of the most inspiring papers in our field.
-I am collecting all his papers and [here]({{ site.url }}/vaidya) is what I have found so far.
+I am collecting all his papers, and [here]({{ site.url }}/vaidya) is what I have found so far.
-It has all the conference publications up to 1990 and their journal version.
+It includes all the conference publications up to 1990 and their journal versions.
-The rest is still work in progress.
+The rest is still a work in progress.

 ### Contact